The Best Options for Treating Tendinopathy (Tendinitis).

 Neck posture is often assumed to be a cause of neck pain, however, there is little research evidence to support this.
 Neck muscle strength is a different story though as there are links to certain neck muscle weakness and neck pain.
 People with neck pain have been shown to have a different pattern of neck [...]

-One of the main problems with resolving temporomandibular joint (TMJ) pain is that jaw clenching occurs without the person realizing they are doing it during the day and at night.
+One of the main problems with resolving temporomandibular joint (TMJ) pain and vocal dysphonia is that jaw clenching and tongue tension occurs without the person realizing they are doing it during the day and at night.
 At night you can use a mouth guard/appliance that helps inhibit clenching.
-However, this is not practical during the day and as you have conscious control [...]
+However, this is not practical during the day [...]

 Evidence for physiotherapy management of osteoarthritic knees.